vanviegen/warpsocket/README.md

 **Parameters:**

-- `socketId` - - The unique identifier of the WebSocket connection
+- `socketId` - - The unique identifier of the WebSocket connection.
-- `data` - - The data to send (Buffer, ArrayBuffer, or string)
+- `data` - - The data to send (Buffer, ArrayBuffer, or string).

 ### sendToChannel · function